return to okla64.com

 was what gave me a slight edge over my fellow Chess players.

-problems.
-There were players who thought that Chess problems were mere
+Chess problems.
+There were players who thought that Chess problems

-puzzles that one needed to find the solution to and that then one was
+were mere puzzles that one needed to find the solution to and that

-categories has a lot of merit but not to the person who actually plays
+of these two categories has a lot of merit but not to the person

 I always set up Chess problems on the board.
 I never tried to solve